TelegramBots/book/src/2/reply-markup.md

 ### Remove keyboard

-To remove keyboard you have to send an instance of [`ReplyKeyboardRemove`] object:
+To remove the keyboard you have to send an instance of [`ReplyKeyboardRemove`] in a new message:

 ```c#
 {{#include ../../Examples/2/ReplyMarkup.cs:usings}}